kaspanvo/vourkosa.github.io/_posts/2016-01-15-Working with overlays.markdown

 But let's see first what is a <a href="http://developer.android.com/reference/android/view/WindowManager.html" target="_blank">WindowManager.</a> WindowManager is a system service responsible for organizing the screen.
 It interacts with applications to create windows and decides where they will go on the screen and in which order.
 When creating a window, WindowManager requests a Surface for that window and on that Surface, an application will draw its user interface.
 Each window is a container of views and has its own view hierarchy.

-<u>But let's be more specific and list what a WindowManager is:</u>
+<u>But let's be more specific and list what a WindowManager is and what it does:</u>
 <ul>
 <li>A system service </li>
 <li>It requests the creation and allocation of surfaces for the clients (applications)</li>